 “It’s clear to see that Fresenius Medical Care cares for its patients and people like they’re family,” Rawcliffe said.

-“Russell was very instrumental, using his military background, in helping our relief teams navigate through the many obstacles that existed on the island,” Emanuelli said.
+“Russell was instrumental, using his military background, in helping our relief teams navigate through the many obstacles that existed on the island,” Emanuelli said.
 “He knew how to get around and which doors to knock on to get the support we needed through that first week after the hurricane hit.
-His efforts served as the model to follow for subsequent Incident Commanders that visited us.”
+His efforts served as the model to follow for subsequent Incident Commanders that supported us.”

 Rawcliffe said he is just one of many colleagues who volunteered to help in Puerto Rico.